aro-network/aro-docs/docs/node-operator-guide/aro-client/aro-client-faq-troubleshooting.md

 ### **My Dashboard->Node Detail page shows error message: "Agent internal error".**
   There is an internal error in the node agent.
 Please provide your node's Serial Number and ask for technical support from community channels (e.g. Official Discord).

+### **My Dashboard->Node Detail page shows error message: "Incorrect PCDN Worker Network Mode".**
+  This is because your PCDN Worker client is running in incorrect Network Mode.
+To resolve this problem, please follow <Link to="/node-operator-guide/aro-client/aro-client-pcdn-worker#22-configure-bridge">PCDN Worker Tutorial - 2.2 Configure Bridge</Link>, and then follow <Link to="/node-operator-guide/aro-client/aro-client-pcdn-worker#32-configure-network-interface">PCDN Worker Tutorial - 3.2 Configure Network Interface</Link> to make sure you have correctly configured your network bridge and set network mode.

 ### **My Dashboard->Node Detail page shows error message: "PCDN Worker launch failed."**
   Try restart the ARO Client node and check if the error still exists.
 Ask for technical support if the error still exists.